A Guide to Public Transportation in the United Arab Emirates

 Dubai – Ajman: You can take the E400 from Union Bus Station.
 It will drop you off at Al Musalla Bus Station but you can leave earlier to start sightseeing earlier on.
 Ajman has a relatively small and walkable center anyways.

-Dubai – Umm Al Quwain: Getting to Umm Al Quwain is trickier.
-At the time I visited the UAE, it was possible to do it by public transport somewhat easily, though as far as I understand, this is not always the case.
-I basically went back to Ajman another day and then get on UAQ1 (or 2) from its Al Musalla Bus Station.
+Dubai – Umm Al Quwain: Getting to Umm Al Quwain is reportedly trickier.
+At the time I visited the UAE, thankfully, it was possible to do it by public transport somewhat easily.
+I basically went back to Ajman on another day and then get on UAQ1 (or 2) from its Al Musalla Bus Station.
 This minibus got me to the Lulu Center in Umm Al Quwain, from where you can catch the same bus back to Ajman.
 It costed me 15 AED one way to enjoy this short bus ride, which I paid in cash to the driver.

-Dubai – Ras Al Khaimah: Unfortunately, no RTA bus goes to Ras Al Khaimah.
-You will have to take a Ras Al Khaimah Transport Authority (RAKTA) bus instead.
-You can catch one in Dubai’s Union Bus Station, though you will have to pay the driver the 30 AED fee in cash.
+Dubai – Ras Al Khaimah: Unfortunately, no RTA bus went to Ras Al Khaimah when I visited the UAE.
+Therefore, I took a Ras Al Khaimah Transport Authority (RAKTA) bus instead.
+You can catch one in Dubai’s Union Bus Station, though you will have to pay the driver the 30 AED fee in cash instead of using your Nol card.
 This bus will get you to the Al Hamra Bus Station.
 You can find a return bus from there, but for that one, you can buy a ticket at the counter, and you can pay for that by card.
-You are lucked out when you are in Ras Al Khaimah, I am afraid.
-I had to take a taxi with a few other travellers, and everyone in our bus had to resort to taking a cab to get themselves to the city center, which is very far away from where the bus station is.

 A Note on Public Transportation Etiquette

-Depending on where you are coming from, certain things in the Emirati public transport system may seem outright alien to you.
-I myself made a few mistakes as I was there, honest mistakes that one can easily avoid by reading the few remarks below:
+Depending on where you are coming from, certain things in the Emirati public transport system may seem puzzling to you.
+I myself made a few mistakes when I was there, honest mistakes that one can easily avoid by reading the few remarks below:

-- Let us begin with that honest mistake of mine.
+• Let us begin with that honest mistake of mine.
 In the Emirates, in almost all public vehicles, the first few seats are reserved for women, elders, children, and families.
 This rule is enforced well enough in most parts of the country.
 If you sit down in one of those seats without knowing it, you will hear an announcement telling you to get up.
-I realized that this remains true even when the bus is full of men, but the front half of it is almost completely free.
+This remains true even when the bus is full of men, but the front half of it is completely empty.
 People will literally stand on each other instead of moving forward slightly.
 Furthermore, in longer bus rides, this rule still remains intact.
 Do not attempt to sit in the front seats as a single man, there is a good chance you will be asked to move back regardless of whether anyone is coming to take your seat or not.
 There are also some female and children only metro carriages.
-You obviously should not enter those as a man as well.
-Given the wild gender imbalance some parts of the country have, and its Islamic culture, I cannot help but understand why such practices may be necessary in the first place.
+You obviously should not enter those as a single man as well.

-- Speaking of rules, rules in general are enforced quite well in the UAE.
-For example, if it writes that you need to wait inside the terminal for your bus, you better do as it says.
-You will not be put into prison for not doing so, of course not, but you will not get onto your bus before going to the terminal and joining the queue they often create there, no matter whether you were “waiting outside earlier” or not.
+• Speaking of rules, rules in general are enforced quite well in the UAE.
+For example, if it is said that you need to wait inside the terminal for your bus, you better do so.
+You will not be put into prison for not doing so, obviously not, but you will not get onto your bus before going to the terminal and joining the queue they often create there, no matter whether you were “waiting outside earlier” or not.
 Similarly, there are red areas in buses on which you cannot stand.
 These are next to the moving parts of the doors.
 This is the case in many public transit systems across the world, though more often than not, nobody cares.
 In the UAE, they do care.
 If the driver notices anyone standing on those areas, he will not move until they stop obstructing the doors.

-- Last but not least, do not forget to tap your card both before and after a ride, no matter where you are in the UAE.
-This was a shock for me, because I am used to tapping my card only when I enter a vehicle.
-For example, in Istanbul, if you use any public transportation, you tap your card to pay for it once.
-If you go a shorter route than usual, then you can get a refund to your card once you use one of the dedicated machines for it.
-This saves an enormous amount of time in my humble opinion.
-No one taps their card and waits for the machine to process the data twice; it just happens once per person per travel.
-Nevertheless, just do not forget to use your card both at check in and check out when you use the public transportation in the UAE, and yes, this applies even if you have a weekly pass.
+• Last but not least, do not forget to tap your card both before and after a ride, no matter where you are in the UAE.
+I am used to tapping the card once to pay, and only occasionally using a machine to get a refund if my ride was shorter than usual in some other countries that I visited so far, so this was news to me.
+It is not much of a hurdle though, just do not forget to use your card both at check in and check out when you use the public transportation in the UAE, and yes, this applies even if you have a weekly pass.

 A Note on Walking

 Well, as someone who loves walking, when people said that the UAE is “unwalkable” I took that as a challenge and ended up walking for over 320 kilometres over 15 days, my personal record so far.
-While I understand why some people may say so, partially, I do believe that we need to be nuanced here.
+While I understand why some people may say so, I do believe that we need to be nuanced here.
 You see, some Emirati cities are very walkable, some are not.
 Ajman and Sharjah are quite walkable, so are the central parts of Dubai and Abu Dhabi.
 Things certainly get a bit difficult when your route demands you to go over a creek or a highway in either one of these cities, which is when I often had to resort to use the public transportation system.
 Fujairah is an interesting case, because while I do not think that it is very walkable, I say so as someone who walked around all the important landmarks within its capital.
-I think the part that makes it somewhat unwalkable is just how far away its bus station is, for which you will surely need some sort of vehicle.
-Umm Al Quwain, yet another Emirate I walked all around was also very much unwalkable, and yet, it also lacked any public transport system as well.
-Not only are its landmarks distant from one another, but there is often not even a small shop in between these spots, especially if you decide to take the scenic route alongside the coast.
-However, Ras Al Khaimah is the only Emirati capital that I would be able to confidently claim to be unwalkable.
+I think the part that makes it somewhat unwalkable is just how far away its bus station is, for which you will surely need some sort of wheels.
+Umm Al Quwain, yet another Emirate I walked all around would be quite unwalkable for many.
+However, Ras Al Khaimah is the only Emirati capital that I would be able to confidently claim is unwalkable.
 Ras Al Khaimah is long, like, very long.
-In fact, if you consider all of its landmarks, it is almost as long as Dubai itself and is sparsely populated as a result of that.
-There are at times tens of kilometres between two spots you want to go to, without any meaningful bus routes in between the two, and certainly no pavement for pedestrians, not that there are any pedestrians on the street.
-This is not a place you will want to go without a car, if you know what is good for yourself.
+In fact, if you consider all of its landmarks, it stretches almost as long as Dubai despite housing far fewer people, and as such, it is sparsely populated.
+There are at times tens of kilometres between two spots you want to visit, without any frequent bus routes in between the two, and no pavement for pedestrians, not that there are any pedestrians on the street.
+This is not a place you will want to go without a car, if you wish to explore it meaningfully.
 However, once again, do take what I say here with a grain of salt.
-While I may rant about walkability here and there, I did walk for 320 kilometres (enough to walk from Abu Dhabi to Dubai, and back) across eight cities of the UAE, and managed to visit about 95% of sites that I wanted to see with relative ease.
-In short, it is not as bad as some people make it out to be, but it is certainly not the easiest thing in the world to cross some truly wide highways as the desert sun tries to boil you to death.
+While I may rant about walkability here and there, I did walk for 320 kilometres (enough to walk from Abu Dhabi to Dubai, and back) across eight cities of the UAE, and managed to visit about 95% of sites that I wanted to see with relative ease by relying on my feet and public transportation options, with the exception of two taxi rides I took in Ras Al Khaimah.
+Local municipalities are constantly improving the infrastructure of their cities, and with project like Etihad Rail nearing completion, and an emphasis on walking-friendly projects in multiple Emirates, I do believe that things will only get better for us budget travelers and locals in the near future.

 All in all, I do hope that this guide is useful to all travellers who wish to visit the wonderful UAE, no matter whether you will rely on the public transport system almost exclusively like me or wish to use it to get from some Emirates to another one every now and then.
 I thoroughly enjoyed my time in the UAE, and if they were not so well connected, I am certain that I would have had a rather dreadful time trying to see all that I wanted to see.
 This is to say, thanks to the hardworking people of transport authorities across the UAE, you sure do bring people closer!